Teen Dating Violence Awareness & Prevention

-The good news is that awareness, education and prevention work!
+The good news is that awareness, education, and prevention work!

-Teens are very receptive to learning how to manage dating relationships in a healthy manner and learn well from mentors and peers.
+Teenagers are very receptive to learning how to manage dating relationships in a healthy manner and learn well from mentors and peers.
 They tend not to repeat decisions or behaviors that have led to abuse once they have learned non-violent ways of dealing with difficult situations in relationships.
 Because prevention curriculums have such a positive outcome, middle and high schools are incorporating relationship skills building into physical education, health and family life classes.

 How to Stop Teen Dating Violence: